-The company was incorporated on 15 May 2013 as a company limited by guarantee.
-The company has traded during the period ended 31 March 2020 with transactions totalling £0.250m.
+The company was incorporated on 15 May 2013 as a not-for-profit organisation and Charity to deliver the Freedom Festival and an all-year programme of work.

+The company has traded during the period ended 31 March 2021 with transactions totalling £0.228m.